spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202200.0/glue/marketplace-shopping-lists-feature-integration.md

 ---
+title: "Glue API: Shopping Lists feature integration"
+last_updated: Apr 13, 2022
-title: "Glue API: Shopping List feature integration" last_updated: Feb 15, 2022 description: This document describes how to integrate the Shopping list feature into a Spryker project.
+description: This document describes how to integrate the Shopping lists feature into a Spryker project.
 template: feature-integration-guide-template
 ---

-This document describes how to integrate the Add Offer and Merchant Product to Shopping list feature into a Spryker project.
+This document describes how to integrate the Marketplace Shopping Lists feature into a Spryker project.

 ## Install feature core

-Follow the steps below to install Shopping List Glue API feature core.
+Follow the steps below to install Marketplace Shopping Lists Glue API feature core.

 ### Prerequisites